 2. The importance of supplier relationships

 The central item warehouse in Solingen has enjoyed a steady inflow of materials from long-standing suppliers across the whole of Europe for a great many years.
 “Some of our contractual relationships have been in place for over 30 years,” states Neller.
 “Our procurement strategies are based on multiple sources.
-We have as many as ten suppliers to fall back on, which means we are not tied to individual suppliers or pricing conditions.”
+We have as many as ten suppliers in the aluminium sector to fall back on, which means we are not tied to individual suppliers or pricing conditions.”
 Some of the suppliers take care of basic requirements while others are brought on board when demand peaks.

 3. Looking ahead